My Social Media Timeline & Perspective

 2019: When I saw that Facebook and Instagram were using methods to leverage negative emotions such as anger, fear, jealousy, and shame, I decided to no longer remain active on either platform.

-2020: I retired and rebooted my LinkedIn account as read-only.
+2020: After I retired, I rebooted my LinkedIn account as read-only.

-2021: I rebooted my Twitter account as read-only.
-I use Twitter lists to "follow" certain individuals and organizations.
+2021: I rebooted my Twitter account as read-only and started using X/Twitter lists to "follow" certain individuals and organizations.

-2024: In an effort to promote what is positive about Portland, I'm using my WalksInPortland handle again.
-With tongue-in-cheek, my effort could be regarded as my latest Posting-Positive-Portland-Past-&-Present-Photos-Phase.
+Jan 2024: I started using my WalksInPortland handle again to promote what is positive about Portland.
+With tongue-in-cheek, it was my Posting-Positive-Portland-Past-&-Present-Photos-Phase.
 How's that for alliteration?

 My Perspective on Social Media Today